Wessbejaoui/Capstone/README.md

 - Age validity: drop age < 1 year (nonsense for this context).
 - BMI outliers: winsorize at 1st/99th percentiles to stabilize models/plots.
 - Race one-hots already provided; we used them as-is (could collapse to a single categorical if needed).
+- Duplicates removed to avoid optimistic metrics from repeated patients.
+- Invalid ages (<1) dropped; unlikely for the screening population.
+- Imbalance: only ~8.5% positives.
+Accuracy is misleading, so we evaluate with AUPRC and thresholded precision/recall.

 ## EDA Highlights (with plot takeaways)
 The takeaway under each plot states: mean/median/min/max and whether diabetics trend higher or lower on that feature.